shonendumm/EIP712-meta-transactions/README.md

 Token Exchange contact deployed on rinkeby: https://rinkeby.etherscan.io/address/0xadd39d12ad9b8ffe3dcb48ac3822b94dd1308d2e

 ### To try the app with these deployed contracts:
-Git clone or download this project. cd into project using terminal.
+1. Git clone or download this project. cd into project using terminal.

-then run using nodejs:
+2. then run using nodejs:
 `http-server`

 (You might need to run `npm install` first.)

-Then, go to page http://127.0.0.1:8080/ in your browser.
+3. Then, go to page http://127.0.0.1:8080/ in your browser.

 Make sure your metamask wallet is on Rinkeby network, else switch to it, and reload webpage.

-#### How to use app:
-Create your bids using the form.
+4. Create your bids using the form.

-Click Sign bid, then sign with your metamask account.
+5. Click Sign bid, then sign with your metamask account.

-Then click Post bid to confirm and save it in the system/page.
+6. Then click Post bid to confirm and save it in the system/page.

 You can then switch to another account in your metamask to send another transaction.
 Or use the same account.
 You do not pay any gas.

 The page will auto-send transaction batches using its own wallet.
 Under "dependencies/server-wallet.js".

+>Note:
-When this wallet runs out of rinkeby eth, you can send more to it using https://faucets.chain.link/rinkeby The server wallet's address is 0xAFFfbFd63bE181D9B80d78De09Bb3DaEF1e478D7
+>When this wallet runs out of rinkeby eth, you can send more to it using https://faucets.chain.link/rinkeby
+>The server wallet's address is 0xAFFfbFd63bE181D9B80d78De09Bb3DaEF1e478D7

 ## How to deploy your own app on Rinkeby

+1. Add your own .env file with these:
+`
+ETHERSCAN_TOKEN=[your etherscan api]
+RINKEBY_RPC_URL=[your infura or alchemy node set to ethereum for deploying contracts] PRIVATE_KEY=[your metamask wallet's private key]
+`

-Compile the contracts:
+2. Compile the contracts:
 `npx hardhat compile`

-Copy the compiled token exchange contract's abi into "dependencies/exchange-abi.js"
+3. Copy the compiled token exchange contract's abi (from "artifacts/contracts/TokenExchange.sol/TokenExchange.json") into "dependencies/exchange-abi.js".
+Use the existing file for reference.

-Deploy both contracts (Ester Token and Token Exchange) to rinkeby network:
+4. Deploy both contracts (Ester Token and Token Exchange) to rinkeby network:
 `npx hardhat run scripts/deploy_token_exchange.js --network rinkeby`

-Copy the deployed EsterToken contract address and paste it in the address here to verify the contract.
+5. Copy the deployed EsterToken contract address and paste it in the address here to verify the contract.
 `npx hardhat verify 0xE0427767282C793feb3896d048395ff543DBcAB2 --network rinkeby`

 If you encounter a ENOENT error while verifying, run `npx hardhat clean` and then run the above verification command again.